bartoszgorka/bartoszgorka.github.io/_posts/2021-02-10-get-noticed-at-a-new-project.md

   The article was based on my own experiences and conversations with the team.
   **Maybe you were the bad guy** who wanted to do everything differently?
   I was once.
 It's a shame.

-  **What do you think about it?**
-  Maybe you have your insights that you want to share?
-  The comments section below is for you!